-As the info blocking compliance deadline approaches, our “Ask the Expert” series will feature posts on compliance preparedness and implications of the rule.
+In preparation for info blocking compliance, our “Ask the Expert” series features posts on compliance preparedness and implications of the rule.
 Each post is shaped by a conversation with an expert in the industry.

 When Genevieve Morris was appointed in 2017 as the Principal Deputy National Coordinator for the Office of the National Coordinator for Health Information Technology (ONC), ONC had been charged with writing a rule to address the interoperability and patient access provisions of the Cures Act.
 Morris played an integral role in the drafting of the rule.
 In this week’s post, she shares with us some background information about how the rule evolved and what policymakers hope it will achieve. →